googleapis/google-cloud-dotnet/docs/root/major-version.md

 # Major Version Plan

-The current (as of October 2019) versions of all Google Cloud client libraries are incompatible with Grpc.Core.Api 2.x - which means they're incompatible with anyone trying to use the Microsoft gRPC libraries in .NET Core 3.0.
+Google Cloud client libraries released earlier than February 17th 2020 are incompatible with Grpc.Core.Api 2.x - which means they're incompatible with anyone trying to use the Microsoft gRPC libraries in .NET Core 3.0.

 This is effectively a forcing factor for us to make a series of breaking changes, and bump the major version of all libraries.
 While